|

 Dr. Halt, a radiologist at Mercy Medical Center Mt.
 Shasta, began teaching taekwondo in this area in 2001.

-“They have a small gymnasium there, and I teach classes on Monday and Wednesday evenings,” Dr. Halt said.
-[MSMAP Editor’s Note: See the current schedule for MSMAP activities: MSMAP Schedule]
+“They have a small gymnasium there, and I teach classes two evenings per week,” Dr. Halt said.
+[MSMAP Editor’s Note: See the current schedule and location for MSMAP activities: MSMAP Schedule]

-Promotional testing for 1st Degree Black Belt was held Saturday morning for four students from Washington D.C.
-[MSMAP Editor’s Note: Four people did test, however, two people were from MSMAP -- Crystal Coulter-Nava and Joe Alva, the first black belt recipients through MSMAP.]
+Promotional testing for 1st Degree Black Belt was held Saturday morning for two students from Washington D.C. and two from Mount Shasta, Crystal Coulter-Nava and Joe Alva.

-Two students from Wyoming, were also tested for 2nd Degree Black Belt, and Brian Wright of Washington D.C. was tested for 6th Degree Black Belt.
+Two students from Wyoming also tested for 2nd Degree Black Belt, and Master Brian Wright of Washington D.C. tested for 6th Degree Black Belt.

 A long way from home, but enjoying the event, Kyle Gilman, age 12, of Powell, Wyoming, has been a student of taekwondo for two years.